 In the configuration, all eight shifters are concatenated together.
-TIMER0 is used to generate the shift clock and the RD signal.
-D0-D7 and RD are based on FlexIO pins.
-Additional GPIO pins are used to drive the CS and the RS signal.
-SHIFTER0 status flag is used to trigger TIMER0 and generate the DMA request.
+TIMER0 generates a shift clock and a WR signal.
+D0~D7 and WR originate from FlexIO pins.
+Additional GPIO pins drive CS and RS signals.
+SHIFTER7 status flag triggers the TIMER0 and generates the DMA request.

 The steps below describe multibeat writing transfers using the DMA method.